Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: A Necessary and Sufficient Condition

 \subsection{Environment}

 We will work with the generic forward looking model

-Here $\{\Phi_t\}$ and $\{G_t\}$ are given and $\{Y_t\}$ is endogenous.
-The equilibrium pricing equation \eqref{eq:pd} is obviously one special case of \eqref{eq:fwl}.
-While $\{\Phi_t\}$ and $\{G_t\}$ will have different interpretations in other applications, it is convenient to refer to $\{\Phi_t\}$ as the \emph{stochastic discount factor} and $\{G_t\}$ as the \emph{cash flow}.
+where $\{(\Phi_t, \, G_t)\}$ is a given stochastic process, defined on some underlying probability space $(\Omega, \fF, \PP)$, and $\{Y_t\}$ is endogenous.
+While other interpretations are possible, it is convenient to refer to $\{\Phi_t\}$ as the \emph{stochastic discount factor} and $\{G_t\}$ as the \emph{cash flow}.